eferrada/GBE_SSAPs/CODE2/README.md

  Two output files: **[dom1]_[dom2]_res.dat** and **[dom1]_[dom2]_pval.dat** are printed at "./DATA/RESULTs/"

 ### [dom1]_[dom2]_res.dat:
- This output file list the sites found significantly different at varying correlations.
+ This output file lists the sites found significantly different at varying correlations.
  It has the following format:

 ```